 What if I am just starting homebrewing, will I be out of place?

 BAM has members with a variety of different experience levels ranging from “still thinking about their first brew” to those that are competitive at a national level.
 The goal of this club is to enjoy each other’s company while helping to educate each other about making beer.
 Experienced members remember what that first batch was like and are more than happy to offer suggestions if asked.

 What does BAM do?

 We are a club of hobbyists centered on all things homebrewing.
 BAM sponsors an annual homebrew competition/party – the Lunar Rendezbrew.
-This traditionally takes place in the July/August timeframe.
+This traditionally takes place in April or May.
 BAM also hosts brew-ins, FARTs (What?
 Keep reading.), pub crawls, and countless other social engagements.
 Members have been known to meet for a good bike ride (the club includes several avid bikers) or head off to a Dynamo game.

 How much are the dues?

 Dues are paid yearly and are $20 per person and $30 per family.